If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 Right: Large Monster trophies.

-Another podium contest many miniature painters are unaware of are the IMPS shows.
-While awards are first through third place, IMPS shows have some elements in common with shows.
-Entries are displayed on tables rather than cases.
-They are judged by teams following established guidelines for standards.
-Although the focus of these shows is on models, they have categories and prizes for miniature figures, and attending one of their meetings or shows could be a great way to meet local miniature enthusiasts.
-I really enjoyed attending my local IMPS show, both as an entrant and a viewer.
-There are IMPS clubs and shows around the world.
-The USA site has a map and listing of clubs so you can find one near you.
+A podium contest option that many miniature hobbyists are unaware of is the IPMS shows.
+While the focus of International Plastic Modellers’ Society groups is on plastic kit models, they have categories and prizes for miniature figures of all genres and materials.
+Attending one of their meetings or shows could be a great way to meet local miniature enthusiasts or participate in a contest.
+There are IPMS clubs and shows around the world.
+The USA site has a chapter directory to help you find the one nearest to you.

 Open Show Contest